Okay, take it for what it's worth, but I just got an email from somebody who just came out of a meeting with some staffers to Republican congressmen.

 Benjamin Netanyahu is in town.

-There's been all this talk about the Democrats boycotting, it's a slap in the face of President Obama, that President Obama did not participate in the invitation, and that this is a snub, that how dare Netanyahu make this joint appearance before Congress in speech when Obama doesn't want him to.
+It's a slap in the face of President Obama that President Obama did not participate in the invitation and that this is a snub that how dare Netanyahu make this joint appearance before Congress in speech when Obama doesn't want him to.

 And it's clear the reason why they don't want Netanyahu speaking.

-He's going to illustrate that Obama has got a deal with with Iran for nuclear weapons down the road that is not a good deal.
+He's going to illustrate that Obama has got a deal with Iran for nuclear weapons down the road that is not a good deal.

-And in fact, we have learned, we learned last week that the and John Kerry's running around very braggadocious about this, that we have a deal with Iran.
+And in fact, we have learned, we learned last week that the, and John Kerry's running around very braggadocious about this, that we have a deal with Iran.

 And then after that, they can do it.